nextcloud/documentation/admin_manual/deployment_recommendations/deployment_recommendations.rst

 Consider setting up a scale-out deployment, or using Federated Cloud Sharing to keep individual ownCloud instances to a manageable size.

-.. comment: Federating instances seems the best way organically grow in an enterprise.
+.. comment: Federating instances seems the best way to grow organically in an enterprise.
 A lookup server to tie all the instances together under a single domain is being worked on.

 * Operating system: Linux.
 * Webserver: Apache 2.4.